Tools to write/translate Braille. Braille is a tactile alphabet/writing system for blind people that also can be described with digits.

 According to the Braille Authority, a Braille dot must have a diameter of 1.44 mm and a height of 0.48 mm.

 The distance between 2 points of the same character (horizontally or vertically) must be 2.34 mm.
-While the center distance between 2 identical points of 2 consecutive characters must be 6.20 mm. here (link)
+While the center distance between 2 identical points of 2 consecutive characters must be 6.20 mm. here

-Louis Braille presented it in 1829
+Louis Braille presented its alphabet in 1829.

-dCode retains ownership of the online 'Braille Alphabet' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any function (convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (PHP, Java, C#, Python, Javascript, Matlab, etc.) no data, script or API access will be for free, same for Braille Alphabet download for offline use on PC, tablet, iPhone or Android !
+dCode retains ownership of the "Braille Alphabet" source code.
+Except explicit open source licence (indicated Creative Commons / free), the "Braille Alphabet" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Braille Alphabet" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Braille Alphabet" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!